TheCodingLand/ConvertPDF-LBR/README.md

 This attempts to fix that by rasterizing documents, and applying transformations based on a neural network trained local adaptive thresolding technique.
 It also ensures A4 size and format.
 The neural network used is not included in this package as I intend to use it in a proprietary project.

-The conversion algorithm is in the /Convert package.
-This is the fully operational infrastructure.
+This is still a fully operational infrastructure.

 ## Infrastructure is based on docker-compose :